SWF: History

 On May 1, 2008, Adobe dropped its licensing restrictions on the SWF format specifications, as part of the Open Screen Project.
 However, Rob Savoye, a member of the Gnash development team, has pointed to some parts of the Flash format which remain closed.
 On July 1, 2008, Adobe released code to Google and Yahoo, which allowed their search engines to crawl and index SWF files.

+SWF versions

+The SWF format has undergone a series of version changes corresponding to versions of the Flash Player.
+Up to Flash Player 10.0, the SWF version and Flash Player version were synchronized.
+Beginning with Flash Player 10.1, the Flash Player version and SWF version diverged.